Private industry leads America's first Moon landing since Apollo

 The first American spacecraft to attempt to land on the Moon in more than half a century is poised to blast off early Monday - but this time, private industry is leading the charge.

-A brand new rocket, United Launch Alliance's Vulcan Centaur, should lift off from Cape Canaveral Space Force Station at 2:18 am for its maiden voyage, carrying Astrobotic's Peregrine Lunar Lander.
-The weather so far appears favourable.
+A brand new rocket, United Launch Alliance's Vulcan Centaur, should lift off from Cape Canaveral Space Force Station in Florida at 2.18am (0718 GMT) for its maiden voyage, carrying Astrobotic's Peregrine Lunar Lander.

 If all goes to plan, Peregrine will touch down on a mid-latitude region of the Moon called Sinus Viscositatis, or Bay of Stickiness, on February 23.